 Seating next to a companion is available to patrons who use wheelchairs.
 When buying tickets to a performance at TPAC, let the ticket agent know that a guest is attending with a wheelchair.
 Trained staff and volunteers are available to assist with seating and accommodating mobility devices.

-In Andrew Jackson Hall, wheelchair accessibility is available in the back of the Orchestra level in rows Y and Z, where seats can be removed to accommodate a wheelchair or left in place for a companion.
+In Andrew Jackson Hall, wheelchair accessibility is available in the back of the Orchestra level in rows Y and Z. Seats in these rows can be removed to accommodate a wheelchair or left in place for a companion.
 Other limited mobility seating is available in the Tier level of Jackson Hall, accessible by elevator.
 Patrons can access rows E and P of the Tier without crossing interior stairs.